 Here it is!!! – my new Avatar body – not bad eh!

 Now before you elaborate on the finer differences between me and the Navi Babe in part 1, realise we are on another planet.
-On Pandora, no way you would learn about slimming.
-The Navi eat plant-based wholefood.
-They put me in the picture, saying …
+On Pandora, eating unprocessed, plant-based wholefood, they’re naturally lithe.
+The idea of slimming has been irrelevant.

-So much for all the slimming tips and recipes we Earthlings secretly hoped to pick up during our Navi training!
-Evidently the apex of our induction has just been reached.
-We aimed, we fired and we’re on target.
-We now have the knowledge of how need to get a body like an Avatar Alien: be active & eat healthy food in small amounts when you’re genuinely hungry, period.
+Evidently the apex of human induction has recently been reached.
+You can aim, fire and stay on target.
+We now have the knowledge needed to have a body like an Avatar Alien: be active & eat healthy food in small amounts when you’re genuinely hungry, period.
 Back to Earth … Galump!
-As mother used to say “Give thanks”, “Eat your greens” and “Think of all the starving children.”
+As mother used to say, “Give thanks”, “Eat your greens” and “Think of all the starving children.”

-All your extra indulgences now go into the food bank trolley at the supermarket – lots of struggling families now.
-You tune into your body and find you’re gradually turning a rather triumphant shade of blue …
+As you pop a can of baked beans in the food bank trolley at the supermarket, you’re glad to be sharing whole plant food staples with others in the human clan – lots of struggling families out there.
+Tuning into your body, you notice you’re gradually turning a rather triumphant shade of blue …

 That is so brave and brilliant!
 But I am probably the only person who hasn’t seen Avatar.
 However, the photo of you is better than a whole movie of blue people…?